koreaserver/koreaserver/README.md

 -  Pai Chai University Sophomore(2021-Present)
 -  Hosting•IDC•DDoS Automation Service(2018-Present)
--  AI Data Competition
+-  I created a platform based on AI data to participate a development contest.
--  From University Research Study, I created an AI system that predicts what will happen while operating on the heart and other vascular disorders
+-  From University Research Group, I created an AI system that predicts what will happen while operating on the heart and other vascular disorders
 -  AI•SW Education Program [Mentor]
 -  AI•SW Education Volunteer
 -  University Research Engineer Team Established By Government Expenditure [Patent Preparation, Business Expenses, Office]